Frequently Asked Questions

 - How many students attend Rider?

-Almost 4,000 undergraduate and over 1,000 graduate students attend Rider's main campus.
-We expect approximately 870 freshman to begin in the Fall 2010 semester.
+Almost 4,000 undergraduate and nearly 1,000 graduate students attend Rider's main campus.

 - How many students live on campus?